jjwebdev1865/typescriptGames/checkers/README.md

 - the tests will be simple for the part of having the knowledge in here
 - When working with Cyress, a reference guide can be found at:
     * https://example.cypress.io

+### Eslint
+- setup in the eslint.config.mjs
+- goal is simple ways to confirm standards
+- TODO: add to pipeline check
+- 2 scripts
+    * lint
+    * lint:fix

 ### Context
 Using the concept of context to apply changes at different components without prop drilling.